-Quanta's telecommunications operations continue to see pockets of activity spurred by a variety of factors, including various FTTx initiatives, merger and acquisition activity and a recovering economy.
-These developments, combined with demand for new technologies from consumers and businesses alike, should contribute to a continuing recovery for the telecommunications industry throughout 2005.
+Quanta's telecommunications operations continue to see pockets of activity spurred by a variety of factors, including regulatory changes, various FTTx initiatives, merger and acquisition activity and a recovering economy.
+At the end of 3Q05, Quanta's telecom backlog had increased 14% sequentially over 2Q05.
+Of note, Texas recently became the first state to pass legislation that allows video service providers to get one franchise license for the entire state.
+This will dramatically reduce the time and money required for Quanta's wireline customers to offer TV services in more than one Texas city.
+These developments, combined with demand for new technologies from consumers and businesses alike, should contribute to a continuing recovery for the telecommunications industry throughout 2005 and 2006.